astechedu/WebDevOpsTutorial/sql.queries.md

     FROM employee ORDER BY salary DESC LIMIT n-1,1);

-// EMPLOYEE WITH HIGHEST SALARY
+#EMPLOYEE WITH HIGHEST SALARY

     SELECT name, salary FROM employee ORDER BY salary DESC LIMIT 1;

-// EMPLOYEE WITH SECOND HIGHEST SALARY
+#EMPLOYEE WITH SECOND HIGHEST SALARY

     SELECT name, salary FROM employee WHERE salary < (SELECT MAX(salary) FROM employee) ORDER BY sal DESC LIMIT 1;

-// EMPLOYEE WITH Nth HIGHEST SALARY
+#EMPLOYEE WITH Nth HIGHEST SALARY

     SELECT name, salary FROM employee ORDER BY salary DESC LIMIT (N-1), 1;

 :end: